 3. Caisse de Dépôt et Placement du Québec (CDPQ)

 Another Canadian investor recently invested a whopping $400,000,000 in Celsius Network.

 CAPQ has invested in more than 65 countries and has an asset worth $389 billion.

 Out of their all investments, they have invested almost 32% in Canadian startups.

-They have invested in top healthcare startups like AlayaCare, PharmEasy.
+They have invested in top healthcare startups like AlayaCare, and PharmEasy.

 Our colleagues leverage their talent and leadership, both in Québec and abroad, to drive our activities in the finance and investment sectors.
 Together, we contribute to building a more sustainable future. #InternationalWomensDay pic.twitter.com/jkWPyRPloC

 — CDPQ (@LaCDPQ) March 8, 2022

 Hedgewood is a Toronto-based investment firm, making value-oriented investments.